Click the question to expand answer.

 All new students are required to attend the general seminary orientation as well as any orientations provided specifically by program (for instance, all counseling programs offer a specialized orientation).
 Students are held accountable for the information presented at the orientation sessions and in the orientation packets.

 Dropping a class is only allowed during the first two weeks of the term.
 If the class has been attended, tuition is prorated based on attendance.
-See the refund policy in the Student Handbook.
+See the refund policy in the current Seminary catalog found in the Downloads section.
 Withdrawing from a class may be done up until the last day of a class with the professor’s permission but the student is still responsible for paying the tuition and course fees.

 Dropping AFTER the drop/add date will mean that there is no credit of tuition, as the student secured a place in the course.
 Withdrawing is the term used when dropping ALL courses for the term.
 A registration change form should be submitted to the registrar’s office for any class(es) added or dropped.